naclomi/containers-tutorial/02-building-containers.md

 `docker build -t [DOCKERHUB-USERNAME]/hello-world .`

 replacing `[DOCKERHUB-USERNAME]` with the username you used to sign up for Dockerhub.
+Make sure to include the period `.` a the end of the command :) !

 The first time you run this command might take a few minutes to download all of the files required to build the container (it'll go faster next time!).
 Once it's done you should see output that ends with a message like this: